wkumari/draft-harkins-owe/README.md

    OWE uses a hash algorithm for generation of a secret and a secret identifier.
-The particular hash algorithm depends on the group chosen for the Diffie-Hellman.
-For ECC, the hash algorithm depends on the size of the prime defining the curve, p:
+The particular hash algorithm depends on the group

-   o  SHA-256: when len(p) <= 256

-   o  SHA-384: when 256 < len(p) <= 384